-Every soul has its own trip that often unwinds unpredictably, subject to intangible Karma; not so?
-You’ve got yours, I’ve mine, to each their own: managed more or less deftly until its fatal unfolding for which no-one has a choice.
-Hitler and his henchmen had theirs, also.
+Every soul has its own trip, right?
+Subject to intangible Karma.
+You’ve got yours, I’ve mine, to each their own: managed more or less deftly until its fatal unfolding hardly anyone wishes.
+Hitler and his henchmen had theirs as well.
 Some new tyrant, stumbling through his like Godzilla, might smash ours like yachts berthed in a hurricane.
 History has warned us.

-Learners will tap into everything that lets itself be known, which will make them smarter.
+Learners will tap into everything known, which will make them smarter.
 Smarter people, fewer mistakes; fewer mistakes, less pain; less human pain, greater productivity.
 Rapid investments for limitless profit.
-Could we have enough Humanity and Duty, per Mencius, to see this through?
-Enough guts to attempt it?
-Where could those guts be found; in the salvation of our soul, perhaps?
+Could we claim enough Humanity and Duty, per Mencius, to see this through?
+Have enough guts to attempt it?
+Where could those guts be; in the salvation of our soul perhaps?

-Have we grown too cagey for our own good?
-These days, we find it safer to believe in nothing and no-one, and trust in no new ideology, whatever the cost.
-Fanaticophobia, what a sorry inclination!
+Have we become too cagey for our own good?
+We find it safer to believe in nothing and no-one any longer, and trust in no new ideology whatever the cost.
+Fanaticophobia, what a sorry habit!
 “The opposite of illusions is not disillusion, but the truth.”
 A Course in Miracles, Foundation for Inner Peace, p.
 438.

 So here’s my agenda for your consideration.

 First things first!
 World peace first!

-I’m shouting this from the rooftops, abog in denial so far and unheard by anyone.
+I shout this from the rooftop, abog in denial so far and left unheard.

 You may have noticed three phenomena emerging in concert for the first time in history.